stacysandy/stacysandy.github.io/README.md

-# Sorry, this page is a intentionally left blank.
+# Sorry, this page is intentionally left blank.
 I am still in transition here at GitHub and there will be more to come.
 So, please stop back later.
 Thank you!

 <!---